Gymnastics-U.S. women's team claim seventh consecutive title at world championships

-Oct 4 (Reuters) - Simone Biles led the U.S. women's team to their seventh title at the Artistic Gymnastics World Championships in Antwerp on Wednesday.
+Oct 4 (Reuters) - Simone Biles led the U.S. women's team to a seventh straight title at the Artistic Gymnastics World Championships in Antwerp on Wednesday.

 The 26-year-old Biles marshalled her team to another golden victory in a dramatic final that closed with a superb floor routine giving her a 15.166 score for an overall 167.729.

+"Before going up on floor, I was like, 'What do I need?
+What do I need?'
+And usually you don't feel that pressure, so I think the pressure was a little bit on but we stood up to the occasion," said Biles.

-The American won the first of her five world all-around titles at the age of 16 a decade ago in Antwerp, making this stage her return to international competition after a two-year hiatus from the sport to protect her mental health.
+The American, who has returned to international competition after a two-year hiatus from the sport to protect her mental health, won the first of her five world all-around titles at the age of 16 a decade ago in Antwerp.

-With 25 world medals, the most of any gymnast in history, and seven Olympic medals, the oldest American woman to compete at the Worlds now has five skills named after her after securing the Yurchenko double pike which is now to be named Biles II.
+With a total of 33 world and Olympic medals, Biles equalled the record of Vitaly Scherbo, who competed for the Soviet Union, the Unified Team and Belarus.

+"It wasn't our perfect meet today, we had a team mate go down (Joscelyn Roberson), and we had some mistakes here and there, (but we) just keep going, keep pushing, keep relying on our training because it was not our best day and that was a little bit close watching those standings," Biles added.

 The French team took bronze with 164.064 following excellent routines on the balance beam and vault, highlighted by the performance of Melanie De Jesus Dos Santos, who trains at the gym owned by Biles's family in Texas.